ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 ### 3. Inference to the best explanation

 Sellars, Smart, Harman: Rational inference (principle of inference to the best explanation) entails scientific realism.

+**ITBE Rule**: we should infer H whether rather than H' exactly if H is a better explanation of E than H it is

+Two objections that EA also follow from the rule:

+1. Ordinary experience does not necessarily confirm ITBE rule.
+It also confirms it's rival

+if we are following some rules, it means that we are willing to believe whatever follows from the rule; ITBE rule gains its plausibility from empirical observation of our psychology.
+Then I now formulate a rival of ITBE rule: we are willing to believe that if a theory empirically adequate then it best explains the evidence.
+There is no reason to decide between the anti-realists' variant and the original ones

+2. To choose between rival ITBE, you need extra premises

+### 4. Limits of the demand for explanation

 ```
 To Chap3, P40